Gateway Expressway Cuts CO2 Through Material Selection and Reduced Congestion

 Portland-limestone cement (PLC) and supplementary cementitious materials (SCMs) are being used for most of the concrete mix designs other than precast elements.
-PLC can have up to 10% lower CO2 associated with its production while providing the same performance as ordinary portland cement (OPC).
+PLC can have up to 10% lower CO2 associated with its production while providing the same performance as traditional portland cement.
 And SCMs like fly ash and slag also significantly reduce the CO2 footprint of mixtures, often while improving fresh or hardened properties of the concrete.
 Structures for the Gateway Expressway are owned by FDOT, which encourages the use of PLC in all their projects for the sustainability benefits.
 The cement must undergo rigorous testing and be approved prior to use.
 The ready mix concrete supplier provided mix submittals to contractors and convinced them to use PLC for both the sustainable and performance aspects of the material.
 In total, the Gateway Expressway will require more than 79,119 cu yd of concrete and be exposed to both normal and aggressive environments.

 As a result of this project, comprising several pieces, traffic congestion will be reduced, saving fuel and improving air quality, which drivers and residents alike can appreciate: